A Life Too Short takes a look at the life of German goalkeeper Robert Enke who tragically took his own life in 2009.

 It’s a fundamental flaw in thinking that Robert suffered and contributed to his depression.

-A better mindset would have been to try and become the best version of himself, instead of trying to be the best in something in which he had no control over.
+A better mindset would have been to try and become the best version of himself, instead of trying to be the best in something over which he had no control.

 There are only so many things we can control.
 We have control over how good we can be, but we have no control over how good others can be.